 UVM protection enables you to control access to the operating system through a logon interface.
-The logon procedure can differ depending on which operating system is used, Windows 2000, Windows Professional, Windows NT Workstation 4.0. or Windows 98.
+The logon procedure can differ depending on which operating system is used, Windows 2000, Windows Professional, or Windows NT Workstation.

 Windows XP, Windows NT, and Windows 2000 users